ammarsh727/Ammar-Shaikh/docs/project_notes.md

 ### 2. **JSON**
    - Perfume data will be stored in a JSON file (`perfumes.json`).
 This allows easy storage and retrieval of data.
 There are many compelling reasons it was selected.
 One of them was a readable format allowing for easier debugging.
 In addtion to this, it contains flexible schema enabling future extensions.

-#### Implementation includes:
-- Robust error handling for file operations
-- Data validation before storage
-- Automatic backup creation

 ### 3. **Git and GitHub**
    - Git will be used for version control, and GitHub will be used for hosting the repository and collaboration.

-### 4. **Mermaid (for Markdown Diagrams)**
-   - Mermaid will be used for simple flowcharts, Gantt charts, or data flow diagrams directly in Markdown files, providing users with a visual overview of the project.

-### 5. **Matplotlib (for Python Visualisations)**
-   - These Python libraries will be used to generate advanced visualisations like pie charts, bar graphs, and histograms to represent perfume distribution, price ranges, and brand frequency.

-### 6. **Unit Testing (unittest)**
-   - The `unittest` framework will be used for testing the core functionalities of the application.

 ## Data Structure
 The perfume data will be stored as a list of dictionaries in JSON format, each dictionary representing a perfume.
 Each perfume object will contain attributes such as: